Skip to content

 • Precise Data Retrieval — With GraphQL, you receive exactly the data you request, mirroring your query schema.
 In contrast, the REST API often returns more data than needed in a fixed format that cannot be changed.

-• Efficiency of Retrieval - GraphQL allows you to obtain all required data in a single request, whereas the REST API needs multiple requests for the same data.
-This means, GraphQL needs lesser number of server trips, making your application faster and more efficient.
+• Efficiency of Retrieval — GraphQL allows you to obtain all required data in a single request, whereas the REST API needs multiple requests for the same data.
+This means GraphQL needs fewer server trips, making your application faster and more efficient.

 There are additional benefits of using GraphQL over REST API, detailed by GitHub here.

-This gap inspired me to develop a suite of Jupyter notebooks designed to help you extract, create, close, and delete GitHub issues using GraphQL.
+That gap inspired me to build a suite of Jupyter notebooks designed to help you extract, create, close, and delete GitHub issues using GraphQL.

 Features of PyGitGraph